This post may contain affiliate links. Please read our disclosure policy.

 Serves — 9

 Strawberry Rhubarb Cake is a moist, easy to make, fruit-filled twist on the classic coffee cake.
-The perfect spring or summer sweet-tart treat!
+Just as beautiful to serve for brunch as it is for Mother’s Day dessert.

 Prep Time 10 minutes